google/cel-spec/README.md

 Key Applications

-*   Security policy: organization have complex infrastructure and need common tooling to reason about the system as a whole
+*   Security policy: organizations have complex infrastructure and need common tooling to reason about the system as a whole
 *   Protocols: expressions are a useful data type and require interoperability across programming languages and platforms.